AI-powered eye test ‘could become screening tool for all diabetics’

 It will work by scanning nerves at the front of the eye rather than the back, with the AI element of the device able to predict future damage.

-Dr Uazman Alam from the Institute of Life Course and Medical Sciences at the University of Liverpool said: “What we know from a body of work which I’ve been very heavily involved in over the past 15 to 20 years, is that the nerves at the front of the eye actually reflect nerve damage elsewhere in the body.”
+Dr Uazman Alam from the Institute of Life Course and Medical Sciences at the University of Liverpool told the PA news agency: “What we know from a body of work which I’ve been very heavily involved in over the past 15 to 20 years, is that the nerves at the front of the eye actually reflect nerve damage elsewhere in the body.”

 DPN is a major complication of diabetes and the number one cause of limb amputation in diabetic patients.